playcanvas/developer.playcanvas.com/content/en/tutorials/webxr-ray-input.md

 #### `controller.js`

-This is attached to each entity that represents input source and has original [XrInputSource][5] associated to it.
+This is attached to each entity that represents an input source and has the original [XrInputSource][5] associated with it.
 When an input source can be gripped, it will enable the rendering of a model for a controller.

-On each update, it will position and rotate entity based on input source position and rotation:
+On each update, it will position and rotate the entity based on the input source position and rotation:

 ```javascript
 if (inputSource.grip) {